moreyhat/aws-greengrass-ec2/README.md

-# Welcome to your CDK TypeScript project
+# EC2 setup for AWS Greengrass

-This is a blank project for CDK development with TypeScript.
+This is a CDK template for setting up EC2 working as AWS Greengrass core.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands